What is Benign Paroxysmal Positional Vertigo?

 Rheumatoid arthritis with atlanto-axial instability, severe degenerative cervical spinal disease including atlanto-axial instability from any cause, high grade carotid stenosis, unstable heart disease, ongoing CNS disease (TIA/stroke) and pregnancy beyond 24 weeks are contraindications to Epley maneuver.

+Who should be doing Epley maneuver?
 Ideally it should be done by the doctor (or a physical therapist in supervision of the treating doctor) who has diagnosed BPPV, and has lateralized as well as localized the involved semicircular canal.
 If the treating doctor is satisfied with the fact that the patient will be able to correctly perform the Epley maneuver self, this can be taught to the patient who can do it.

+Is a single time Epley maneuver enough?
 According to one study (Gustavo Polacow Korn et al.Repeated Epley’s maneuver in the same session in benign positional paroxysmal vertigo.Brazilian Journal of Otorhinolaryngology 2007; 73 (4): 533-539) repeated Epley maneuvers in less sessions rendered more positional nystagmus-free patients when compared to those submitted to more sessions of single maneuvers.

+What is Semont maneuver?
 The Semont maneuver (also called the Liberatory maneuver or brisk treatment) is effective in get ridding of the symptoms of benign paroxysmal positional vertigo (BPPV) with a cure rate of 53% after one treatment and 76% to 90% after two treatments in patients with canalithiasis.
 The Semont maneuver involves the patient rapidly moved from lying on one side to lying on the other.
 A single 10 - 15 minute session is usually all that is required.
 The Semont maneuver is performed as per the following five steps: 1.
 The patient is asked to sit on a sturdy examination couch in such a way that his both lower limbs are dangling down the free edge of the couch and the treating doctor (or the physical therapist) is on the other side of the couch so that the back of the patient is towards the front of the doctor (or the physical therapist).2.
 In this position the patient’s head is turned 45 degrees horizontally towards the unaffected ear.3.
 The patient’s torso with the patient’s head is turned 45 degrees horizontally toward the unaffected ear is tilted to 105 degrees so that he is lying on the side of the affected ear with his head hanging and nose pointed upwards.
 Patient remains in this position for around 3 minutes - allowing debris to move to the apex of the ear canal.4.
 The patient is then quickly moved from this tilted half supine position, holding patient’s head in place to the opposite side through a 180 degree sweep until he is lying on the side of the unaffected ear with his nose pointed towards the ground.
 Patient remains in this position for 3 minutes allowing the debris to move toward the common crus.5.
 The patient is then slowly lifted back to the seated position.
 The debris/otoconia is presumed to fall into the utricle of the canal with this where it will no longer causes recurrent positional vertigo although a very severe vertigo with retropulsion often occurs when the patient is lifted to sit.
 The latter usually signifies a successful repositioning of the otoconia.

+What is Brandt-Daroff treatment?
 This form of treatment, invented by Professor Thomas Brandt and Professor Robert B. Daroff is a series of repetitive exercises.
 The patient sits on a bed in such a way that his both lower limbs are dangling down the free edge of the bed.
 The patient turns his head 45° horizontally to one side and then rapidly lies to the opposite side.
 The patient remains in this position for about 20 seconds and then slowly sits up and waits for 20 seconds.
 The same movement with same head positioning is repeated on the opposite side.
 The whole sequence is done five times in each direction and is performed one to three times a day for up to two weeks.
 The exercises are continued till the patient has two consecutive days without any symptoms.
 The purpose of this treatment is to move the otoconia/debris in the SCC back and forth.
 The individual otoconia particles dissolve in the endolymph in hundred hours as per the studies carried out in the guinea pigs.
 Brandt-Daroff treatment is, therefore, believed to work by breaking up the otoconia to allow its dissolution rather than repositioning the otoconia in the utricle.
 Brandt-Daroff treatment is the optimal treatment for mild canalithiasis of the posterior or anterior SCC.
 This situation occurs when the patient still has symptoms but no signs of BPPV (absence of inducible nystagmus on the Dix-Hallpike testing) after a single treatment.
 This treatment can be used in patients with severe BPPV caused by canalithiasis or cupulolithiasis, but it is not the first choice because it causes vertigo during the maneuver and may takes up to two weeks for success.

 What are the recommendations of report of the quality standards subcommittee of the American Academy of Neurology (AAN) on the practice parameters for the optimal treatment of posterior semicircular canal BPPV?